StarBaseOne/GenAI-Wiki-Convo/README.md

 # GenAI-Wiki-Convo

-GenAI-Wiki-Convo is a project built on the DataStax WikiChat demo aimed at providing a conversational interface for querying Wikipedia content in a natural language format.
-It is intended to be an iteration of the DataStax project with additional features (as show in the feature section).
+GenAI-Wiki-Convo is a project built on the [DataStax WikiChat demo](https://github.com/datastax/wikichat) aimed at providing a conversational interface for querying Wikipedia content in a natural language format.
+It is intended to be an exploration of the architecture and features of the DataStax project with additional features (as show in the feature section).
 It offers real-time updates, intelligent question generation, and accurate responses.

 ## Problem Statement and Purpose